Call on 07403 896800

 At one time all of us ate just by listening to our bodies… that’s right, back when we were teeny kids!
 At this age we were usually offered a variety of different foods, ate when we were hungry and stopped eating when we were full.
 Simple.

-However, through learned experiences, well-meaning friends and family, social media, journalism and TV we gradually build rules that we use to regulate our food choices and which disconnect us from our body’s internal signals.
+However, through learned experiences, well-meaning friends and family, social media, health campaigns which demonise bigger bodies, TV and journalism we gradually build rules that we use to regulate our food choices and which disconnect us from our body’s internal signals.

 These diet rules and restrictions often backfire on our attempts to regulate eating and our weight, leading to food obsession, over-eating, guilt and shame.
 One of the surest outcomes of dieting is slowed metabolism and weight regain.
 Not the results most diets promise huh?